Color, Gradient and Image Fill

 The hexadecimal format is mostly used to indicate RGB colors for the Web and some other applications.

-Each base color (red, green, or blue) is encoded as a two-digit number, so any arbitrary color is represented as a six-digit number.
+Each primary color (red, green, or blue) is encoded as a two-digit number, so any arbitrary color is represented as a six-digit number.
 For example, the yellow color in the RGB table above can be represented as F1FF50.
 Here, the value of red is F1, green is FF and blue is 50.

 You don't have to learn how to convert RGB colors to the hexadecimal format because graphic software usually displays values of colors in both formats.